braid-org/braidjs/readme.md

 # Braidjs

-Braidjs is a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.
+This is a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.